 Though he knows the risks, Kaplan plans to gamble until he matriculates or finds a full-time job.

-“I‘m arming myself with Airborne to get through 2013,” he says, going without insurance until he either starts his new program in the fall or lands a job with benefits.
+“I‘m arming myself with Airborne [an over-the-counter immune system supplement] to get through 2013,” he says, going without insurance until he either starts his new program in the fall or lands a job with benefits.
 “I really find myself being extra germaphobic.”

 Mindi Sue of Santa Monica, California, is consciously going without insurance, too.
 The self-employed publicist gave up her coverage as she saw clients cutting back and monthly retainers getting scaled down during the last recession.

 Instead, she started paying out of pocket for doctor visits only when she needed them.
 It worked, and “saving almost $4,000 a year made a huge difference in my personal and business life,” she says.